alchemyplatform/aa-sdk/site/using-smart-accounts/sponsoring-gas/gas-manager.md

       content: Follow this guide to sponsor gas for UserOperations from any ERC-4337 smart account.
 Account Kit is a vertically integrated stack for building apps that support ERC-4337.
   - - meta
     - name: twitter:title
-      content: How to Sponsor Gas for a UserOperation
+      content: How to sponsor gas for a UserOperation
   - - meta
     - name: twitter:description
       content: Follow this guide to sponsor gas for UserOperations from any ERC-4337 smart account.
 Account Kit is a vertically integrated stack for building apps that support ERC-4337.
 ---

-# How to Sponsor Gas for a UserOperation
+# How to sponsor gas for a UserOperation

 Gas fees are a significant barrier to entry for new user of your app.
 With Account Kit you can remove this barrier by sponsoring gas fees for transactions via the [Gas Manager](https://docs.alchemy.com/docs/gas-manager-services/?a=ak-docs).
 This guide explains how to sponsor gas by creating a gas policy, linking it to your client, and sending sponsored `UserOperations` (UOs) from a smart account.

-## How to Sponsor Gas
+## How to sponsor gas

 After [installing `aa-sdk`](/getting-started/setup#install-the-packages) in your project, follow these steps to sponsor gas.

-### 1. Create a Gas Manager Policy
+### 1. Create a Gas Manager policy

 A gas manager policy is a set of rules that define which UOs are eligible for gas sponsorship.
 You can control which operations are eligible for sponsorship by defining rules: